HOP-Ubiquitous/Documentation/docs/source/quick.rst

         :width: 300px
         :align: center
         :alt: HOP Ubiquitous Smart Spot Diagram
-4. Put the cover back and place the screws in its place.
+4. Put the cover back and place the screws in their place.

 .. image:: nstatic/smart-spot-back-diagram.png
         :width: 400px
         :align: center
         :alt: HOP Ubiquitous Smart Spot Diagram
-5. When everything is ready inside the Smart Spot can start putting the probes and antennas on the back of the device following the scheme of this figure.
+5. When everything is ready inside the Smart Spot, you can start putting the probes and antennas on the back of the device following the scheme of this figure.

 .. image:: nstatic/smart-spot-back-complet-diagram.png
         :width: 400px
         :align: center
         :alt: HOP Ubiquitous Smart Spot Diagram
-6. Once all the probes and antennas are placed, the appearance of the Smart Spot would look like the diagram.
+6. Once all the probes and antennas are placed, the appearance of the Smart Spot would look like the figure.

 .. image:: nstatic/smart-spot-top-complet-diagram.png
         :width: 300px